By We Level Up Editorial Team | Edited By Rebecca Hill | Medically Reviewed By Dr. Chris Small

 Feeling Depressed, Anxious or Struggling with Mental Health Illness?
 Get Safe Comfortable Mental Health Dual Diagnosis High-Quality Therapy From Counselors That Care.
 Begin Your Recovery Now.

 Schizoaffective is a different set of maladies.
 Dual pathology has psychotic symptoms plus major mood episodes (depressive or manic).
-Importantly, schizoaffective disorder includes psychotic symptoms persisting for two weeks or more without mood symptoms at any point.
+Importantly, schizoaffective disorder includes psychotic symptoms persisting for two weeks or more with mood symptoms at any point.

 Symptom Profiles: Beyond Overlap